-In addition, if a parent already has a child support order in place, s/he can contact the county child support office about enforcement services and get additional help with collecting child support.
-The county not only has a wide variety of resources available to help enforce child support awards, but provides such services at a low cost to the parent.
+In addition, if a parent already has a child support order in place, he or she can contact the county child support office.
+The office can help with enforcement services to help collect child support.
+Counties not only has a wide variety of resources available to help enforce child support awards, but provides such services at a low cost.
 (Minnesota Statutes, Chapter 518A.51).

 Minnesota Parenting Time Remedies

 Denying Parenting Time is a Contempt of Court

-Therefore, if your ex isn’t paying child support, don’t violate your parenting time order by denying him or her access to the children.
-Instead, do what’s in your best interests and your child’s best interests and hire a family law attorney today.
+Therefore, if an ex isn’t paying child support, don’t violate a parenting time order by denying parenting time.
+Instead, there are separate remedies for failure to pay child support .
 A family law attorney will explore the child support remedies listed above with you, and can ensure the court enforces your child support order.